2020PB/police-brutality/reports/North Carolina.md

 ### Police surround approved medical station and destroy supplies | June 2nd

 Police destroy supplies, including food and water, at a medical station.
 Medics and EMTs said the station was approved by the city.

+pb-id: nc-asheville-2

 **Links**